xJustinW/Home-Lab-DNS-Server/README.md

 <img src="https://i.imgur.com/0CE8G4l.png" height="80%" width="80%" alt="Wireshark 1"/>

-In short, the red highlighted records are all ad responses that are being directed to my browser's view of the website when the ad request returns a successful response.
+In short, the DNS records that contain the string "Standard Query Response" are all ad responses that are being directed to my browser's view of the website when the ad request returns a successful response.

 <b>My Target DNS Query Response</b>

 Highlighted is the DNS response record we are going to focus in on.
 You can already tell that without any protection, the response from my router shows the DNS record and from there will appear on the website when I am browsing.
 That is a successful ad request and response.
 If I click on the ad, I will get linked to the ad website.
-To quickly touch the surface level risks of ads, simply by clicking an ad can put your computer at risk.
-You may be taken to an "ad" site that can use different malware tactics that can inevitably install malware onto your system.
+To quickly touch on the surface level risks of ads, simply by clicking an ad can put your computer at risk.
+You may be taken to an "ad" site that can use different malware tactics which in turn will inevitably get malware onto your system one way or another.

 <img src="https://i.imgur.com/kEJXdEd.png" height="80%" width="80%" alt="Wireshark 2"/>

 <b>Target DNS Query Response - Answer</b>

 Wireshark also grants the capability of looking at the response in depth.
-Take note of how response answers appear.
+Take note of how response's answer appear.
+More specifically, take note of the outside IP address that we get when the response reaches my router.

 <img src="https://i.imgur.com/hCDsIAV.png" height="80%" width="80%" alt="Wireshark 3"/>